Skip to content ↓

 We expect all pupils to:

-• Attend school every day unless they are prevented from doing so by unavoidable reason;
+• Attend school every day unless they are prevented from doing so by unavoidable reasons;

 • Arrive at school on time;

-• Attend appropriately prepared for the day; and
+• Arrive appropriately prepared for the day; and

 • Talk to their parent/carer, class teacher or an appropriate member of staff if they are worried about anything that may affect their school attendance.